Let’s Take a Look at SEO Trends: How to Rank Higher in 2021

 For this reason, optimizing your site for mobiles is no longer optional.
 In reality, you’ll need to spend even more time making sure your mobile site is fast and usable.
 This is also called making your website responsive, since the goal is for it to work well regardless of the screen size or device type used to view it.

 Thankfully, this is not as difficult as it might seem.
 For instance, the vast majority of WordPress themes and plugins are built with responsive design in mind.
-However, to avoid any issues, you should still make sure to thoroughly test your site on multiple devices.
+However, to avoid any issues, you should still make sure to test your site on multiple devices thoroughly.

 6. Focus on More Personalized Results